GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         without leading zeros (default uses fixed width formats).
 As examples, try hh:mm, hh.mm.ss, hh:mm:ss.xxxx, hha.m., etc.
         [hh:mm:ss].
-If the format is simply - then no clock is output and the ISO T divider between date and clock is omitted.
+If the format is simply - then no clock is output and the ISO T divider between date and clock is omitted.  **Note**: When high-precision time-series are written to ASCII output the default format may not be adequate.
+Many modules automatically handle this by extending the format, but you should be alert of unusual situations where data may appear truncated to nearest second.

     **FORMAT_DATE_IN**
         Formatting template that indicates how an input date string is